steadybit/nginx_steadybit_module/README.md

 ## Overview

-`ngx_steadybit_sleep_module` is a third-party NGINX module that allows you to introduce artificial delays (sleep) into HTTP request processing.
+`ngx_steadybit_sleep_block_module` is a third-party NGINX module that allows you to introduce artificial delays (sleep) into HTTP request processing.
 This is useful for testing, chaos engineering, and simulating network latency in development or staging environments.

 ## Features
 - Add a configurable delay to HTTP requests using a custom directive